Gerald D. Fischbach, M.D., Scientific Director of the Simons Foundation

 Gerald D. Fischbach

-Columbia University's Vice President for Health and Biomedical Sciences, Dean of the Faculty of Health Sciences and Dean of the Faculty of Medicine, Columbia President George Rupp announced Tues., Dec.
+Gerald D. Fischbach, M.D., Director of the National Institute of Neurological Disorders and Stroke at the National Institutes of Health (NIH), has been named Columbia University's Vice President for Health and Biomedical Sciences, Dean of the Faculty of Health Sciences and Dean of the Faculty of Medicine, Columbia President George Rupp announced Tues., Dec.
 5. Fischbach will also be the Harold and Margaret Hatch Professor of the University in the Faculties of Health Sciences and of Medicine.

 A pioneering researcher Fischbach was the Nathan Marsh Pusey Professor of Neurobiology and Chairman of the Neurobiology Departments at both the Harvard Medical School and Massachusetts General Hospital before assuming his current position at NIH in 1998.